What Is Collective Grief? And Does Public Mourning Help Us Heal?

 Collective grief is something most of us are familiar with, whether we acknowledge it or not.
 It’s the result of living through the pandemic or experiencing natural disasters, deaths of iconic figures, or any unexpected loss shared with a community.
-Public mourning is a natural way to seek validation, feel witnessed, and receive acknowledgement.
+Public mourning is a natural way to seek validation, feel witnessed, and receive an acknowledgement.

 What Is Collective Grief?

 Collective grief happens when a group of people experience a shared loss or sudden change, according to the Grief Recovery Center.
 Devine likes to describe it as when your emotional Venn diagram overlaps with a lot of other people’s emotional Venn diagrams.
 “You can have collective grief when one of your community dies or is changed by an illness or an injury,” Devine says.
 “Or on a larger scale, the pandemic gave all of us a loss of routine and certainty, in addition to the many who lost loved ones, jobs, homes, and sense of stability.”
 Grieving with a community can give a sense of validation that helps with the healing process.

 In relation to the queen, there’s a communal acknowledgement of change, too.
 For some, that change is welcomed, as Queen Elizabeth’s reign represents violent and oppressive rulership to many.
 While for others living in the UK, the loss might make them feel uneasy.
 Change to a cultural institution, change in a stable figure, or change in certainty can make you feel “untethered,” says Sally Douglas and Imogen Carn, cohosts of the “Good Mourning” grief podcast.
 You may feel fearful of an uncertain future.